carpentries-incubator/swc_github_flow/for_novice_contributors.md

 ### Contents
 -   Glossary of terms
--   Making lesson changes with Github
+-   Making lesson changes with GitHub
 -   Option 1- Use a graphical interface (the GitHub webpage)
 -   Option 2- Use a command line interface with git